 What Food Has the Most Probiotics?

 Yogurt is one of the most well-known sources of probiotics.
-Look for yogurt that contains lactobacillus acidophilus and doesn’t have a lot of added sugars, artificial colors, or artificial flavors.
+Look for yogurt that contains lactobacillus acidophilus and doesn’t have a lot of added sugars, artificial colors, or artificial flavors, including Greek yogurt and skyr.
 Most people who are lactose intolerant can usually digest yogurt fairly easily, but if you’re avoiding dairy due to allergies or food preferences, you can find non-dairy yogurts made from almond, soy, coconut, or cashew that are still fermented and contain probiotics.
 If you recently got an Instant Pot, you could try making your own yogurt in it; you can also make homemade yogurt with a heavy saucepan.

 Instant Pot 6-Quart 7-in-1 Pressure Cooker, $79 on Amazon

 One more reason to give in to the pressure.

 With a taste and texture similar to thinned yogurt (though notably tangier), kefir can be sipped as a drink, or used as an ingredient in dishes like this Chilled Kefir, Cucumber, and Avocado Soup recipe, this Rye Berry Salad with Kefir Dressing, or your favorite smoothie.
 If you want to try making kefir, you’ll need to buy some kefir grains.
 Most commonly, kefir is made from milk grains, but you can also purchase water kefir grains to make fermented, non-dairy drinks.

 Active Organic Milk Kefir Grains, $11.99 on Amazon

 Use these to make your own kefir at home.